-Available this fall (2015), I will conduct a 6 session class (usually 1 hour per week) about theodicy.
+Available this fall (2015), I will conduct a 6 session class (usually 1 hour per week) dealing with the topic of theodicy.
 Theodicy is a name given to the study of the existence of evil in the presence of a good and gracious God.
 As our guide, we will follow Dinesh D’Souza’s book, God Forsaken: Is There a God Who Cares.

-Each session will begin with a discussion taken from Mr. D’Souza’s book and then will be followed by a reading and discussion of some applicable biblical texts — but especially focusing on the book of Job.
+Each session will begin with a discussion taken from Mr. D’Souza’s book and then will be followed by a reading and discussion of some applicable biblical texts — but especially focusing on the second creation story and how God defines evil.
 The discussions which ensue are sure to be rich and broad reaching.
 For example,

 - In 1970 500,000 lives were lost in Bangladesh as a result of the Bhola cyclone.
 One half of one million people wiped from the face of the earth.
 What was God thinking?

-- Betty lost her husband to a slow death from a horrible disease, all the while trying to be faithful, but, in the end, wondering, “How could my God allow this to happen?”
+- Janice lost her husband to a slow death from a horrible disease, all the while trying to be faithful, but, in the end, wondering, “How could my God allow this to happen?”

 - Six million Jews lost their lives under Hitler’s anti-Semitic genocide.
 The Jews were God’s chosen people.
 How could He have let this happen?

-The existence of tragedy and moral evil in the presence of loving God is one that is as old and puzzling as the book of Job.
+The questions over the existence of tragedy and moral evil in the presence of good and loving God is one that is as old and puzzling as the book of Job.
 Many answers have been given, but even more questions remain.
 In his book, “God Forsaken,” Dinesh D’Souza elegantly answers these questions in a compelling and refreshingly non-technical way.

-Currently I am co-teaching this class with Pastor John LaMunyon at Sammamish Hills Lutheran Church at which he is the lead Pastor.
-You can browse the Church’s website for more details.
+Currently I am co-teaching this class with Pastor John LaMunyon of Sammamish Hills Lutheran Church at which he is the lead Pastor.

 TIME and PLACE: To Be Determined